Samsung/TizenRT/os/drivers/compression/README.md

 the members of the struct as below : <br />
 input_size      -> input size of compressed data <br />
 input_buffer    -> compressed data <br />
-output_buffer   -> should be allocated before passing to ioctl funtion <br />
+output_buffer   -> should be allocated before passing to ioctl function <br />
 output_size     -> three cases are possible for output size which is discussed below

 - ##### when output size passed is equal to actual decompressed data size : <br />
         This is the case where user knows the size of decompressed data.
-The ioctl function will call the decompress funtion and it will store the decompressed data in output_buffer and output_size will remain same.
+The ioctl function will call the decompress function and it will store the decompressed data in output_buffer and output_size will remain same.

 - ##### when output size passed is more than actual decompressed data size : <br />
         This is the case where user does not know the size of decompressed data and passes the output size larger than required for output buffer.
-The ioctl function will call the decompress funtion and it will store the decompressed data in output buffer and update the output_size as the actual decompressed data size .Here, output_size after the ioctl call will be less than before.
+The ioctl function will call the decompress function and it will store the decompressed data in output buffer and update the output_size as the actual decompressed data size .Here, output_size after the ioctl call will be less than before.